droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 > > [!info]- **First Basement Floor (B1F).
 Larders of Ill Omen**
 > > If a player instead descends one floor down <span class="citation">K21.
 South Tower Stair (p.
 59)</span> from <span class="citation">K9.
 Guests’ Hall (p.
 56)</span>, they emerge into <span class="citation">K61.
 Elevator Trap (p.
 74)</span>, which remains deactivated and doesn’t trigger if a player walks through it.
 The remainder of this floor is as follows:
 > >
 > > * **Servants’ Hall.** This area is largely as described in <span class="citation">K62.
 Servants’ Hall (p.
 76)</span>, but remove the final sentence referring to the “dark figure" from this area’s description.
 In addition, the double doors leading to <span class="citation">K67.
 Hall of Bones (p.
-78)</span> are locked, requiring a successful DC 20 Dexterity (Thieves’ Tools) check or DC 25 Strength check to open.
+78)</span> are locked, requiring  five successful DC 30 Thievery checks to Pick a Lock or DC 35 Athletics check to Force Open.
 > >
 > > * **Wine Cellar.** This area is as described in [[#Sasha Alone]].
 > >